 He did, however, form part of a Blues side who were relentless in their pursuit of success, winning a first league title in 50 years during Mourinho’s debut season before making it back-to-back championships the following year.
 Drogba scored a respectable 16 goals in all competitions during each title-winning campaign.

 The following season saw the Ivorian really begin to star as Chelsea’s chief threat, winning the Premier League’s Golden Boot and hitting 33 goals in all competitions – including winners in both domestic cup finals – as his legend began to grow.

 That season saw Drogba become virtually unplayable as his confidence flourished in the knowledge of his importance to the side, adding several stunning strikes to a collection of classic goals.

 A lofted ball is crossed in the direction of the star who has Jamie Carragher in close company, only for Drogba to produce a moment of breathtaking hold-up play and skill.
-He cushions the ball on his chest and in one movement swivels to volley the bouncing ball – smashing his effort past Pepe Reina to seal three points in stunning style.
+He cushioned the ball on his chest and in one movement swivelled to volley the bouncing ball – smashing his effort past Pepe Reina to seal three points in stunning style.

 It was perhaps on the floodlit nights of Champions League occasions where Drogba truly thrived, however, and our next offering rewinds to the visit of reigning European champions Barcelona to Stamford Bridge in 2006.

 The Catalan side boasted the likes of Ronaldinho, Lionel Messi and Xavi amongst their ranks, but it was the fans’ favourite leading the line for Chelsea who settled the contest with a moment of magic.

 A fizzed pass seemed as if it may escape Drogba’s control on the edge of the penalty area, only for an ingenious flick to bamboozle Carles Puyol and allow space to shoot.